mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 2. go to Thermostat configuration panel > *Plant settings*
 3. in *Actuators section* check if the first actuator listed is numbered "1".
 This will be the actuator which state will be returned by the binding in the `heating` channel
 4. if it is not numbered "1", find the actuator device corresponding to the same Thermo zone of the Thermostat and set the "Device number" property to "1"

+#### `scearioButton`
+After a CEN/CEN+ device is added from Inbox, `scearioButton` channels corresponding to physical buttons are added automatically when they are first activated from the physical device (refresh web page if needed).

 ## Google Assistant / Amazon Alexa / Apple HomeKit Integration